 Clean Line Energy Partners, an SEWC board member, develops transmission projects that connect abundant, renewable energy resources to areas that have a high demand for clean, reliable energy.
-The Plains and Eastern Clean Line will deliver up to 3500 megawatts of wind power from the Oklahoma Panhandle region to Arkansas, Tennessee, and other states in the Mid-South and Southeast.
-The project represents $2.5 billion in private investment and will create thousands of construction jobs and hundreds of direct jobs maintaining and opperating infastructure.
-In addition, the project will provite rural communities with significant increases in tax revenue that can be used to support schools, hospitals, and other community services.
+The Plains and Eastern HVDC line will deliver up to 3,500 megawatts of wind power from the Oklahoma Panhandle region to Arkansas, Tennessee, and other states in the Mid-South and Southeast.
+The project represents $2.5 billion in private investment and will create thousands of construction jobs and hundreds of direct jobs maintaining and operating infastructure.
+In addition, the project will provide rural communities with significant increases in tax revenue that can be used to support schools, hospitals, and other community services.

-Pattern Energy Group is developing a 2,000 MW HVDC line from Texas into the Southeast.
+Pattern Energy Group is developing a 2,000-megawatt HVDC line from Texas into the Southeast.
 The Southern Cross Line will link cost-effective wind energy in Texas with customers in several southeastern states.
-The project will include HVDC Converter Stations in Northeast Mississippi and Northwest Louisiana as well as approximately 400 miles of HVDC transmission lines across those states.
+The project will include HVDC converter stations in Northeast Mississippi and Northwest Louisiana, as well as approximately 400 miles of HVDC transmission lines across those states.
 While an estimate of jobs the project will create is not available, high voltage work is very specialized which will result in many skilled job opportunities.

 Imports into the Southeast

 - In 2014, Georgia Power signed a power purchase agreement to bring 250 MW of wind energy into their service territory from Oklahoma wind projects starting in 2016.